isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 22. dm <- yes or no

 ## Code
-First, the relevant libraries and dataset are loaded.
+First, the relevant libraries and dataset were loaded.
-The column names are changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.
+The column names were changed to all lowercase letters for simplicity, then we have a brief overview of the dataset.

 ```
 #loading libraries and dataset